26th-Official/Spotify-Song-Downloader/README.md

 - Spotipy
 - urllib
-- csv
+- pytube
-- Youtube_dl
+- eyed3
-- regex
+- pandas

 ### You can install these by running the following:-

 - pip install spotipy
-- pip install python-csv
 - pip install urllib
+- pip install moviepy
+- pip install pytube
-- pip install regex
+- pip install eyed3
-- pip install youtube_dl
+- pip install pandas

 ### Get the Client ID and Client Secret from Spotify Developer page here

 https://developer.spotify.com/

+### You should change the following in the **commented** places:-

+- Run the **Spotify_Retreive.py** first
+- Then, Run the **Spotify Song Downloader.py** first

 ### You should change the following in the **commented** places:-